 The College is a member of the CPC (Crescent Purchasing Consortium) and Budget Holders are encouraged to use these Framework Agreements where possible, in line with the relevant procedures.
 As well as CPC, the College also has access to a number of Government Consortia offering use of pre-tendered framework agreements.
-A number of public buying/framework agreements are available in Appendix 3.
+A comprehensive list of purchasing consortia is available in Appendix 3.